II. Epidemiology

 5. Fitzpatrick's Sign

-1. Skin dimples downward with lateral compression
+1. Skin dimples downward when compression is applied to lateral margin

 2. Distribution